Contact Us for a Free Consultation (758) 452-5111

 Michelle Anthony-Desir

 Meet the Founder I'm Michelle Anthony-Desir.
-I am the principal attorney at Athena Law.
+I am the founder and principal attorney at Athena Law.
 My mission is to provide legal services where complex legal processes are simplified so that my clients feel empowered and confident in their decision-making.
-Over the course of a career spanning just over tw...
+Over the course of a career spanning almost twenty....

 Comments